 Ticket prices: Adult: 8 euros, Child: 4 euros

 Widely regarded as one of the most significant buildings in Dublin and the whole of Ireland’s history, Dublin Castle boasts a history dating back to the 13th century and includes surviving a major fire and being restored to a Georgian palace which played host to many banquets, balls and regal ceremonies.
 One walk around the castle and its gardens and it’s easy to see why Dublin Castle is considered to be one of the best castles to visit in Ireland.
 Admire the garden’s many flower beds and artistic sculptures and enjoy a whole different side to Ireland’s capital.
-Wondering when to visit Dublin Castle?
-Our Dublin and Ireland’s Ancient East tour offers a day of free exploration around the city - perfect for a stop at the castle.

 Opening times: 9:45am - 17:45pm (last admission at 17:15pm)